-In the past few years, the \mathcal{EL} family of description logics (DLs) has received an increasing interest and been intensively studied (see, e.g., [2, 3, 4, 9]).
-The attractiveness of the \mathcal{EL} family is twofold: on the one hand, it is computationally tractable, i.e. subsumption is decidable in polytime; on the other hand, it is expressive enough to formulate many life science ontologies.
+In the past few years, the \mathcal{EL} family of description logics (DLs) has received an increasing interest and been intensively studied (see, e.g., [1,2,3,8]).
+The attractiveness of the \mathcal{EL} family is twofold: on the one hand, it is computationally tractable, i.e., subsumption is decidable in polytime; on the other hand, it is sufficiently expressive to formulate many life science ontologies.
 Examples include the Gene Ontology, the thesaurus of the US National Cancer Institute (NCI), the Systematized Nomenclature of Medicine, Clinical Terms (SNOMED CT), and large part (more than 95%) of the Galen Medical Knowledge Base (GALEN).
-We lay emphasis on SNOMED CT which comprises ~ 0.5 million axioms and is now a standardized clinical terminology adopted by health care sectors in several countries [1].
+We lay emphasis on SNOMED CT which comprises about four hundred thousand axioms and is now a standardized clinical terminology adopted by health care sectors in several countries [13].

 Being a standard ontology, SNOMED has been designed to comprehensively cover a whole range of concepts in the medical and clinical domains.
 For this reason, it is often the case that only a small part is actually needed in a specific application.
 The ability to automate extraction of meaningful sub-ontologies that cover all relevant information is becoming important to support re-use of typically comprehensive standardized ontologies.
-Several techniques for syntactic module extraction have been proposed [10, 12, 7], since semantic extraction is highly complex [7].
-Though (deductive) conservative extension could be used as a sufficient condition for extracting a module, it is unfortunately too expensive (ExpTime-complete already in \mathcal{EL} with GCIs [9]).
-In Section 3 of the present paper, we define a new kind of module, called reachability-based modules, which is motivated by a once-employed optimization technique in the CEL system.
-Also, we propose an algorithm for extracting modules of this kind and show some interesting properties.
+Several techniques for syntactic module extraction have been proposed [9,11,6], since semantic extraction is highly complex [6].
+Though (deductive) conservative extension could be used as a sufficient condition for extracting a module, it is unfortunately too expensive